1. Up drown court, England:

 1. Italian (Petrarchan) sonnet:

-Giacomo da Lentini, head of the Sicilian School under Frederick II.[1]
+The Italian sonnet was created by Giacomo da Lentini, head of the Sicilian School under Frederick II.[1]
 Guittone d'Arezzo rediscovered it and brought it to Tuscany where he adapted it to his language when he founded the Neo-Sicilian School (1235–1294).
 He wrote almost 300 sonnets.
 Other Italian poets of the time, including Dante Alighieri (1265–1321) and Guido Cavalcanti (c.
 1250–1300) wrote sonnets, but the most famous early sonneteer was Petrarca (known in English as Petrarch).Other fine examples were written by Michelangelo.

-octave (two quatrains), which describe a problem, followed by a sestet (two tercets), which gives the resolution to it.
+The Italian sonnet included two parts.
+First, the octave (two quatrains), which describe a problem, followed by a sestet (two tercets), which gives the resolution to it.
 Typically, the ninth line creates a "turn" or Volta which signals the move from proposition to resolution.
 Even in sonnets that don't strictly follow the problem/resolution structure, the ninth line still often marks a "turn" by signaling a change in the tone, mood, or stance of the poem.

-Giacomo da Lentini, the octave rhymed a-b-a-b, a-b-a-b; later, the a-b-b-a, a-b-b-a pattern became the standard for Italian sonnets.
+In the sonnets of Giacomo da Lentini, the octave rhymed a-b-a-b, a-b-a-b; later, the a-b-b-a, a-b-b-a pattern became the standard for Italian sonnets.
 For the sestet there were two different possibilities, c-d-e-c-d-e and c-d-c-c-d-c.
 In time, other variants on this rhyming scheme were introduced such as c-d-c-d-c-d.

 the Petrarchan sonnet is divided into an 8-line stanza, called an octave, followed by a 6-line stanza, called a sestet.
 This type of sonnet is constructed with a change of thought or turn between the octave and the sestet, so that the content and the form are allied.
 The rhyme scheme is set for the octet, but the sestet allows variants: